unielargentim/fei_asctec_development/README.md

 fei_asctec_development
 ======================

-Development of tools to ruse along with Asctec Pelican at FEI University Centre
+Development of tools to use along with Asctec Pelican at FEI University Centre